klust/SupercomputersForStarters/docs/7_Accelerators/7_06_Further_reading.md

         that will be used in the El Capitan supercomputer.

     -   [AnandTech article on the MI300](https://www.anandtech.com/show/17445/amd-combining-cdna-3-and-zen-4-for-mi300-data-center-apu-in-2023),
-        based on information from AMD's 2022 Inverstors Day.
+        based on information from AMD's 2022 Investors Day.
 The article shows some not very detailed slides about the memory architecture.

 -   NVIDIA GPUs

-    -   [Whitepaper: Summit and Sierra Supercomputers: An Inside Look at the U.S. Department of Energy’s New Pre-Exascale Systems](http://www.teratec.eu/actu/calcul/Nvidia_Coral_White_Paper_Final_3_1.pdf) for information on the physically unified memory spece made possible by the NVLink connections between the CPUs and GPUs.
+    -   [Whitepaper: Summit and Sierra Supercomputers: An Inside Look at the U.S. Department of Energy’s New Pre-Exascale Systems](http://www.teratec.eu/actu/calcul/Nvidia_Coral_White_Paper_Final_3_1.pdf) for information on the physically unified memory space made possible by the NVLink connections between the CPUs and GPUs.

     -   [Whitepaper: NVIDIA Grace Hopper Superchip Architecture](https://nvdam.widen.net/s/qjzrmfdn2j/nvidia-grace-hopper-superchip-architecture-whitepaper-v1.0)